ldn-softdev/jsl/README.md

 a resulting number of mapped values (plus ignored columns) still should match the number of columns in the updated table*

-Option `-i` has a similar counterpart `-I` letting listing multiple db table columns
+Option `-i` has a similar counterpart `-I` letting listing multiple db table columns.
+Also, no need specifying column which is
+ROWID - such column will be added to te list of ignored automatically.

 ##### 3. table auto-generation (`-a` explained)